NorthwoodsSoftware/gojs-react/README.md

 ### Component Props

 #### initDiagram/initPalette/initOverview
-Specifies a function that is reponsible for initializaing and returning a GoJS Diagram, Palette, or Overview.
+Specifies a function that is reponsible for initializing and returning a GoJS Diagram, Palette, or Overview.
 In the case of an Overview, this is an optional property and when not provided, an Overview with default properties and centered content will be created.